Localization in Khovanov homology: Khovanov homologies and periodic links

-For bookkeeping purposes, we introduce the notation that $\tilde \cdot$ generally means `lift of', as well as the following rules.
-Given an ordering of crossings of a diagram $D$, we obtain an ordering of crossings upstairs as follows.
-Recall that in the definition of annular Khovanov homology we relied on an arc $\gamma$.
-As the quotient of a periodic diagram $\tilde{D}$, the diagram $D$ is naturally an annular diagram, and we fix some arc $\gamma$ as in the definition of annular Khovanov homology.
-Lift it to some arc $\tilde{\gamma}$ on $\tilde{D}$.
-We divide the plane containing $\tilde{D}$ into \emph{sectors}, that is, the connected components of $\mathbb{R}^2-\ZZ_p\tilde{\gamma}$, where $\ZZ_p\tilde{\gamma}$ denotes the orbit of $\tilde{\gamma}$ under $\ZZ_p$.
+\begin{notation} For bookkeeping purposes, we introduce the notation that $\tilde \cdot$ generally means `lift of,' as well as the following rules.
+Given an ordering of crossings of a diagram $D$, we obtain an ordering of crossings on $\tilde{D}$ as follows.
+Recall that in the definition of annular Khovanov homology we used an arc $\gamma$.
+As the quotient of a periodic diagram $\tilde{D}$, the diagram $D$ is naturally an annular diagram, and we fix some arc $\gamma$ connecting from $\mathbb{X}$ to $\mathbb{O}$, as in the definition of annular Khovanov homology in the previous section.
+Let $\tilde{\gamma}$ be a lift of $\gamma$ to $\tilde{D}$.
+We divide the plane containing $\tilde{D}$ into \emph{sectors}, that is, the connected components of $\mathbb{R}^2-\ZZ_p\tilde{\gamma}$, where $\ZZ_p\tilde{\gamma}$ denotes the orbit of $\tilde{\gamma}$ under the rotation action of $\ZZ_p$.
 The sectors are labeled $S_1,\dots,S_p$, where $S_i$ is the sector between $\psi^{i-1}\tilde{\gamma}$ and $\psi^i\tilde{\gamma}$.
-The crossings of $\tilde{D}$ are ordered by requiring that the first $n$ crossings are just those contained in $S_1$, ordered according to their ordering in the quotient, the next $n$ are the crossings of $S_2$, and so on.
-From now on, unless otherwise stated, given an annular diagram $D$ with ordered crossings, we will assume its $p$-cover $\tilde{D}$ has this ordering of crossings.
+The crossings of $\tilde{D}$ are ordered by requiring that the first $n$ crossings are those contained in $S_1$, ordered according to their ordering in the quotient, the next $n$ are the crossings of $S_2$, and so on.
+From now on, unless otherwise stated, given an annular diagram $D$ with ordered crossings, we will assume its $p$-cover $\tilde{D}$ has this ordering of crossings. \end{notation}